Learn More About The Signs And Symptoms Of Kidney Stones

 Relieving Kidney Stone Pain: Treatment

 If released to pass the stone without visiting a urologist, you will be encouraged to drink plenty of water to keep everything opened up and give plenty of "flow" to help push the stone out.
-You may also be given prescriptions such as Flowmax to help dilate or other prescriptions for pain management.
+You may also, as stated above, be given prescriptions such as Flowmax to help dilate or other prescriptions for pain management.
 While trying to pass the stone you will be asked to urinate through a strainer you will be given in order to catch the stone.
 The urologist may ask for you to bring it back so it may be sent off to give further insight about needed changes in diet to avoid future stones.

 There are many home remedies on the internet that claim to help break down the stone or push it out.
-How To Know If You Have A Kidney Stone does not recommend these procedures.
+This article does not recommend these procedures.
 Be sure to consult a physician before attempting to use any of them.
 Your physician may not agree with you using them, but he can definitely tell you if any of them are dangerous or counterproductive.